iscpatricio92/react-redux-course/README.md

-# reference of the course taken
+# reference of the course

 https://platzi.com/cursos/react-redux-profesional/